-The Agency Workers Regulations come into force on 1st October 2011 to bolster the rights of so-called “vulnerable” agency workers – and the Swedish Derogation is being mentioned a lot by Umbrella Companies.
+The Agency Workers Regulations came into force on 1st October 2011 to bolster the rights of so-called “vulnerable” agency workers – and the Swedish Derogation is being mentioned a lot by Umbrella Companies.
 What does it mean?

-When the Agency Workers Directive was negotiated at EU level a Swedish delegation negotiated a clause that said:
+When the Agency Workers Directive was negotiated at EU level, a Swedish delegation negotiated a clause that said:

-Where ‘agency workers’ are employed on a permanent contract by their Temporary Work Agency (Recruitment Agency or Umbrella Company) and receive pay in-between assignments, the AWR rights to equal pay for an agency worker no longer exists (so the client/Employer does not have to ensure the Contractor/Agency Worker receives equal pay to a comparable employee).
+Where ‘agency workers’ are employed on a permanent contract by their Temporary Work Agency (Recruitment Agency or Umbrella Company) and receive pay in-between assignments, the AWR rights to equal pay for an agency worker no longer exists (so the client/Employer doesn’t have to ensure the Contractor/Agency Worker receives equal pay to a comparable employee).